-Digital data are not just a bunch of numbers.
+Digital data are more than just numbers.
 They are the digital footprints of your customers.
 By investigating where they came from and where they went, you can learn more about what your customers need and how to help them be more successful.
-Digital analytics is even more important now as the value of the brand decreases the importance of direct customer relationships increases.
+Digital analytics is even more important now as the value of the brand decreases, the importance of direct customer relationships increases.

 When modern marketing platforms, CRMs and digital analytics tools are linked together, you can segment your customers in more meaningful ways such as separating your most valuable brand loyalists from those who are more likely to purchase from a competitor.
 Leaders know that exploring behavioral differences, marketing preferences and messaging resonance can help focus your energy and budget.

 In our experience, working with medium and large brands such as Nike, GSK, Seagate and more, the first stage of data instrumentation and digital tracking takes about 2 years.
 It does not matter if you are using Google Analytics or Adobe Analytics, the time is based on culture change, not technical speed.
 Getting to meaningful and actionable insights is a journey.
 See how digital analytics has changed.

 Do you trust the data?
 If the answer is no, then it cannot be relied on to make critical decisions.
 Poor data quality is likely costing your company millions.
 As the number of modern analytics tools beyond Google Analytics and Adobe Analytics multiplies, this problems only gets more complex.
 It is easy to get data, but it takes thought, planning and experience to collect the right data.
 Here are some questions to probe the quality of your data: